Search

 Home » College of Agriculture » Plant Pathalogy

-About Department
+About the Department

-Department of Plant Pathology was established in1961.
-Prior to it, research activities in Plant Pathology were being carried out in the Section of the Plant Pathologist to UP Government since 1920.
-Undergraduate teaching in the subject was initiated under Agricultural Botany in Government Agricultural College, Kanpur in 1921.The post-graduate teaching including Ph.D. by research was started for the first time in the country in 1945-46.
-The Government Agricultural College was upgraded as the U.P.
-Institute of Agricultural Sciences in 1969 and thereafter it became the constituent department of the College of Agriculture at Chandra Shekhar Azad University of Agriculture and Technology in 1975.
+Full-fledged Department of Plant Pathology was established in 1961.
+However, research activities were started much earlier since 1920 with the creation of the post of Plant Pathologist to Government UP and undergraduate teaching in the subject was initiated under Professor Botany at Government Agricultural College, Kanpur in 1921.
+The post-graduate teaching including PhD through research was initiated in 1945-46, the first time in the country.
+The Government Agricultural College was upgraded to the U.P.
+Institute of Agricultural Sciences in 1969 and became the constituent department of the College of Agriculture at Chandra Shekhar Azad University of Agriculture and Technology in 1975.

-Prior to establishment of UP Institute of Agricultural Sciences, the research activities were steered by able scientists of national repute like Sri P. K. Dey who was the first Plant Pathologist (1920-1945) in the Section of the Plant Pathologist to UP Government.
-Subsequent Plant Pathologists were Dr U. B. Singh (1946-49), Dr A. K. Mitra (March, 1949 – October 1949), Dr. P. R. Mehta (1949-1952), Dr. Babu Singh (1952-1953), Dr. R.S.
-Mathur (1953-1966 and 1968- 1969) and Dr. I. N. Tandon (1966-1968).
+Prior to establishment of UP Institute of Agricultural Sciences, the research activities were steered by able scientists of national repute like Sri P. K. Dey as the first Plant Pathologist (1920-1945) in the Section of the Plant Pathologist to Government of UP.
+Subsequent Plant Pathologist were Dr. U.B.
+Singh (1946-49), Dr. A. K. Mitra (1949), Dr. P. R. Mehta (1949-1952), Dr. Babu Singh (1952-1953), Dr. R.S.
+Mathur (1953-1966; 1968- 1969) and Dr. I. N. Tandon (1966-1968).
 Besides conducting researches on important crop diseases to evolve practical control measures for farmers, the Plant Pathologist and Assistant Plant Pathologists were also entrusted with the teaching of Plant Pathology to undergraduates in the Government Agricultural College, Kanpur.

-Since the establishment of a separate department in 1961, Dr. H.K.
-Saksena (1961-82), Dr. I. N. Tandon (1982-85), J. Swarup (1985-96), D. V. Singh, (1996-99), R. P. Dwivedi (1999-2000), Dr. H. P. Shukla (2000-03), Dr. Kumud Kumar (2003-08), Dr. A. N. Mishra (2008-09), Dr. Jitendra Singh (2009-12),Dr. Rajendra Prasad (2012-15) and Dr. Ved Ratan (2015-19).
-Presently, Dr. Uma Kant Tripathi is the Head of the Department since 2019.
+Since the establishment of a separate Department in 1961, Dr. H. K. Saksena (1961-82), Dr. I. N. Tandon (1982-85), Dr. J. Swarup (1985-96), Dr. D. V. Singh, (1996-99), Dr. R. P. Dwivedi (1999-2000), Dr. H. P. Shukla (2000-03), Dr. Kumud Kumar (2003-08), Dr. A. N. Mishra (2008-09), Dr. Jitendra Singh (2009-12), Dr. Rajendra Prasad (2012-15), Dr. Ved Ratan (2015-19), Dr. U. K. Tripathi (2019-22) and Dr. S. K. Biswas (2022-24).
+Presently, Dr. Mukesh Srivastava is the Head of the Department since 2024.

-Research activities in Plant Pathology with the creation of Plant Pathologist of Uttar Pradesh Government 1920
+Started research activities in Plant Pathology with the creation of Plant Pathologist of Uttar Pradesh Government 1920

-Department of Plant Pathology established.
-1961
+Establishment of the Department of Plant Pathology 1961

-Mushroom Research and Development Center established 1972
+Establishment of Mushroom Research and Development Center 1972

-Bio Control Lab established 2011
+Establishment of Bio Control Lab 2011

 • Excellence of knowledge about plant pathogens, solving and management of these problems in agriculture production.